 02 of 18

 This chicken salad is a perfect hot weather salad, and hearty enough to serve for dinner.
 The salad has lots of flavor and crunch with diced fresh apples, cranberries, and optional walnuts or pecans.
 Serve on lettuce leaves or in nice soft rolls or wraps for a delicious lunch or dinner.
-Use a purchased rotisserie chicken or basic baked chicken breasts.
+To bypass the heat of roasting the chicken yourself, buy a supermarket rotisserie chicken or follow a quick chicken recipe for basic baked chicken breasts.

 03 of 18

 This tuna and pasta salad will keep you cool.
-If you don't have chopped fresh dill, a few teaspoons of dried dill would work as well.
-The salad is an easy preparation and it makes a good main dish or side dish for summer meals.
+If you do not have chopped fresh dill, a few teaspoons of dried dill would work as well.
+The salad is easy to prepare and it makes a good main dish or side dish for summer meals.

 04 of 18

-This salad makes a great vegetarian choice, or replace the mayonnaise with your favorite vegan dressing.
-The Southwestern flavors are fabulous.Continue to 5 of 18 below.
+This salad is a great vegetarian choice.
+To make it vegan you can replace the mayonnaise with your favorite vegan dressing.
+The fresh flavors of lime and cilantro give this Tex-Mex dish much brightness, which also makes it a great accompaniment to a burger or other grilled meats.Continue to 5 of 18 below.

 05 of 18